FOR IMMEDIATE RELEASE

 GAY CHRISTIAN NETWORK APPLAUDS DECISION TO SHUT DOWN "EX-GAY" MINISTRY

-RALEIGH, NC—June 20, 2013—The Gay Christian Network (GCN), an interdenominational organization supporting LGBT Christians, praised the decision by longtime "ex-gay" organization Exodus International to close down its cure ministry.
+RALEIGH, NC—June 20, 2013—The Gay Christian Network (GCN), an interdenominational organization supporting LGBTQ Christians, praised the decision by longtime "ex-gay" organization Exodus International to close down its cure ministry.

 "As a Christian, I grew up believing groups like Exodus could make me straight," said GCN executive director Justin Lee.
 "Even years after I realized that didn't work, I continued to hear from friends and family who pushed me to keep trying to change my orientation.
 Exodus's announcement today is the acknowledgement many of us have been waiting to hear for a long, long time."